Thinking about hiking the Navajo Loop Trail in Bryce Canyon National Park? You’re in for one of the park’s most iconic and rewarding experiences.

 Highlights: Thor’s Hammer (Two Bridges side) and the switchbacks

-To avoid long lines and save money, if you’re planning to visit more than just Zion National Park this year, it can be great value to purchase an America The Beautiful pass.
+To avoid long lines and save money, if you’re planning to visit more than just Bryce Canyon National Park this year, it can be great value to purchase an America The Beautiful pass.

 ➡️ Get an America The Beautiful pass here